matteoxpo/T03D03/README.md

 ***== Quest 1 received.
 Create an src/hello.c program that displays "Hello, AI!" on the screen using the formatted output functions from the standard library.
 Here and elsewhere, all programs must be written in C programming language C11 standard using the GCC compiler, flags -Wall, -Werror, -Wextra and the Google C++ Style Guide; only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch).
 It is allowed to connect only the header file `<stdio.h>` ==***

+>**Note:** From this day forward, your solutions will be checked by autotests and for code style!

 ***LOADING…***